lolxxxx/Hcr2-customization-script/README.md

 # HCR2 Customization script
 A script for gg that can add any customization in-game for hill climb racing 2.
-No risk of ban.

-* Latest version : v1.2.4

 # Patch notes
 * added the "Ramen" bus paint (1.54.0)